 What is an assessment?

 All co-ops have a reserve fund.
 You can think of this as the building's checking account and it's used to pay day to day expenses.
-It also has some extra money for unexpected expenses but sometimes there’s not enough.
+It also has some extra money for unexpected expenses but sometimes there isn't enough.

-For example if the roof starts leaking, it would have to be fixed immediately and roofs aren't cheap.
+For example, if the roof starts leaking, it would have to be fixed immediately and roofs aren't cheap.
 If there is not enough money in the reserve fund, most co-ops will implement an "assessment."
 This is when an additional amount is added to each shareholder's maintenance bill.
+Usually this has a specific reason (like the roof) and a clear end date.
+Once the expense is paid, the assessment ends.

 What is the co-op board approval process?